How to Disable Liquid Glass on macOS Tahoe (macOS 26)

 Better?
 Yes.
 Fully solid?
 Not really.

-If you want the UI to look solid again, this is the setting that actually makes a difference.
+If you want solid colors in your macOS UI, this is the setting that actually makes a difference.
+Follow these steps to enable macOS Reduce Transparency:

-Once you tick that option, the change is immediate.
+Once you toggle that option, the change is immediate.

 Honestly, this is the setting that made macOS Tahoe usable again for me.